boydx/geosalad/PITCHME.md

 #HSLIDE
+We'll use the git hosting service
+### GitHub
-We'll use the git hosting service [GitHub.com](https://github.com/) and their GitHub desktop app to manage our projects.
+and their desktop app to manage our projects.

+#HSLIDE
+Get account at [GitHub.com](https://github.com/) using your
+### uky.edu
+email address

 #HSLIDE
 ### Our GitHub flow each week